Chapter 4: CEV — The True Profitability Indicator in Spin

 On the flip side, there's also a 5% chance you end up with a CEV higher than 126.9 — just by playing the exact same 100 games.

-➡️ These large variances lead us to the following conclusion: 100 Spin games are not enough to accurately estimate your real CEV.
-In other words, don’t get too excited if your CEV is great after 100 games, and conversely, you could be a very good player and still have a poor CEV after 100 games.
+These large variances lead us to the following conclusion: 100 Spin games are not enough to accurately estimate your real CEV.
+In other words, don't get too excited if your CEV is great after 100 games.

-What if we repeat the test over 1,000 games?
+What if we repeat the test over 1,000 games this time?
+Here's the result:

 This time, the lines are closer together, and all tend to converge toward a CEV close to 60.

-⚠️ However, keep in mind that even after 1000 games, it’s not unlikely to have a CEV below 45, and likewise, not unlikely to have a CEV above 75.
-Yet our “true” CEV (i.e., the skill level we set in the simulation) is 60.
+However, keep in mind that even after 1,000 games, it's not unlikely to have a CEV below 45.
+And likewise, it's not unlikely to have a CEV above 75.
+Yet our "true" CEV (i.e., the skill level we set in the simulation) is 60.

 And over 10,000 games?